Peace and Progress Party: History

 The party was launched in November 2004 and called for the withdrawal of British troops from Iraq, the return of British detainees from Guantanamo Bay and the cancellation of Third World debt.
 The party urged support from those in other parties, including the Conservatives, who upheld human rights.

 The party received the support of journalist Anna Politkovskaya, who was later murdered, and of Azmat Begg, father of Guantanamo Bay detainee Moazzam Begg, who stood for the party at the 2005 general election in Birmingham Hodge Hill.
 The party had suggested that Moazzem Begg and another detainee, Richard Belmar, would stand as absentee candidates.
 Babar Ahmad, wanted by the US authorities on terrorism charges, stood in Brent North.
 Peace and Progress made a negligible impact at the 2005 general election, losing their deposit in each of the three seats they stood in.
-Ahmad received 685 votes (1.9%), Azmat Begg received 329 votes (1.2%), and Sylvia Dunn received 22 votes (0.1%) in Folkestone and Hythe.
+Ahmad received 685 votes (1.9%), Azmat Begg received 329 votes (1.2%), and Sylvia Dunn received 22 votes (0.1%) against Conservative leader Michael Howard in Folkestone and Hythe.

-According to the Electoral Commission the party's leader was Chris Cooper, Sue Conlan the nominating officer, and Edmund Quinn the treasurer.
+According to the Electoral Commission, Chris Cooper was the party's leader, Sue Conlan the nominating officer, and Edmund Quinn the treasurer.
 The party registered in 2003 and deregistered in 2015.
 The official website is now offline.